Bakar12/SpamDetection/README.md

 # Spam Detection Model

-This repository contains a machine learning project that focuses on detecting spam messages using various classification algorithms.
+This repository contains a machine-learning project that detects spam messages using various classification algorithms.

 ## Project Overview